Folate: Absorption, metabolism and excretion

 Folate in food is roughly one-third in the form of monoglutamate and two-thirds polyglutamate; the latter is hydrolyzed to monoglutamate via a reaction mediated by folate conjugase at the brush border of enterocytes in the proximal small intestine.
+The majority is in the fully reduced (tetrahydro) form.
 Subsequently, intestinal absorption is primarily accomplished by the action of the proton-coupled folate transporter (PCFT) protein coded for by the SLC46A1 gene.
 This functions best at pH 5.5, which corresponds to the acidic status of the proximal small intestine.
 PCFT binds to both reduced folates and folic acid.
 A secondary folate transporter is the reduced folate carrier (RFC), coded for by the SLC19A1 gene.
 It operates optimally at pH 7.4 in the ileum portion of the small intestine.
 It has a low affinity for folic acid.
 Production of the receptor proteins is increased in times of folate deficiency.
 In addition to a role in intestinal absorption, RFC is expressed in virtually all tissues and is the major route of delivery of folate to cells within the systemic circulation under physiological conditions.
 When pharmacological amounts of folate are taken as a dietary supplement, absorption also takes place by a passive diffusion-like process.
 In addition, bacteria in the distal portion of the small intestine and in the large intestine synthesize modest amounts of folate, and there are RFC receptors in the large intestine, so this in situ source may contribute to toward the cellular nutrition and health of the local colonocytes.

-The biological activity of folate in the body depends upon dihydrofolate reductase action in the liver which converts folate into tetrahydrofolate (THF).
-This action is rate-limiting in humans leading to elevated blood concentrations of unmetabolized folic acid when consumption from dietary supplements and fortified foods nears or exceeds the U.S. Tolerable Upper Intake Level of 1,000 μg per day.
+The biological activity of oxidized forms of folate, including folic acid and dihydrofolate, in the body depends upon dihydrofolate reductase action in the liver which converts them into tetrahydrofolate (THF).
+This action is rate-limiting in humans, leading to elevated blood concentrations of unmetabolized folic acid when consumption from dietary supplements and fortified foods nears or exceeds the U.S. Tolerable Upper Intake Level of 1,000 μg per day.

 The total human body content of folate is estimated to be approximately 15–30 milligrams, with approximately half in the liver.
 Excretion is via urine and feces.
 Under normal dietary intake, urinary excretion is mainly as folate cleavage products, but if a dietary supplement is being consumed then there will be intact folate in the urine.
 The liver produces folate-containing bile, which if not all absorbed in the small intestine, contributes to fecal folate, intact and as cleavage products, which under normal dietary intake has been estimated to be similar in amount to urinary excretion.
 Fecal content includes what is synthesized by intestinal microflora.